The author is a guitarist and bassist with over 35 years of experience as a musician.

 So why are there so many guitar players, and comparatively few drummers?
 Some of the reasons have already been discussed here.
-It’s just easier and cheaper to start out on guitar.
+It’s just easier and cheaper to start out on guitar or bass.
 If you are a drummer you can turn that to your advantage as you start looking to get into bands.
-As a drummer you’ll be in demand.
-As a guitarist, you’ll just be one of the crowd.
+As a drummer, you’ll be in demand.
+As a guitarist or bass player, you’ll just be one of the crowd.

 This gap only widens as you get older and people start dropping out of the music scene.
 Truly, many of us (me included) would still be in bands today if it were easy enough to find the right people, and good drummers are very hard to find.

 So now we come to the million-dollar question: Which is harder to learn, drums or guitar?
-When people ask this, I assume they mean which is harder to learn to play well.
+When people ask this, I assume they are wondering which one is harder to learn to play well.
 Because you can play either just for fun, bang away and make a bunch of noise.
 Playing an instrument in a way that other people recognize as music is another thing altogether!